openfun/kubic/README.md

 ## Overview

-This Terraform aims at creating a k8s cluster setup with :
+This Terraform aims at creating a managed k8s cluster setup with :

 - NGINX Ingress Controller
 - Cert-manager